turnerbenjamin/address-book/docs/goal-setting.md

 I have also been trying to use the keyboard shortcuts to speed up the process; though I am still having to keep double-checking these.

+## After User Story 5

+No real progress here - But continued using shortcuts when debugging.
+Again, the story was trivial.